 Treatment guidance provides recommendations for the preservation and repair of Columbia Cemetery.
-This guidance should be followed when undertaking design and planning for Columbia Cemetery or when proposing modifications to contributing features and to qualities that contribute to Columbia Cemetery's historic character.
-Treatment guidance is presented according to the landscape characteristics - spatial organization and topography, circulation, structures, objects, small scale features, vegetation, and views and viewsheds.
+This guidance should be followed when undertaking design and planning for Columbia Cemetery or when proposing modifications to contributing features.
+Treatment guidance is presented according to six landscape characteristics - spatial organization and topography, circulation, structures, small-scale features, vegetation.